autoscalr/autoscaler/README.md

 ## Supported Versions

-The referenced image is built against Kubernetes 1.9
+The referenced image is built and tested against Kubernetes 1.9.

-For other versions, you will need to build the image from source, or contact us for assistance.
+For use with other versions, a rebuild of the image from source may be required.

+Contact us if you need assistance with another version.

 ## Contact Info